What is an image in your mind of a pineapple bun look like?

 - Finally, apply some egg wash on the surface before baking.

-- Bake at 190°C/375°F for twenty minutes on the middle rack or until the buns turn golden.
-The exact time required depends on the position of your rack and the actual temperature in the oven.
-There are no two identical ovens, and it is best to decide when to remove it by visually observing the color.
+- Arrange the bun on the baking tray with enough space to anticipate they will expand while baking.
+A baking sheet or parchment paper is unnecessary as the bun will not stick to the pan.
+Bake at 190°C/375°F for twenty minutes on the middle rack or until the buns turn golden.
+The exact time required depends on your rack’s position and the oven’s actual temperature.
+There are no two identical ovens, and it is best to decide when to remove them by visually observing the color.

 Make a pineapple bun with custard filling

 You can replace part of the bread dough with some custard filling.

 To do this, I reduced the bread dough’s weight by forty percent and replaced it with custard of equal weight.
 You can check out my easy custard recipe in the snow-skin mooncake article.
 The mooncake is filled with custard, so you can get the full detail of making the custard over there.
 Red bean paste is also a popular filling for polo buns.